Find Affordable College Courses

 Check out the public health bachelor's degree programs at these schools if you want to attend one of the most popular in the Rocky Mountains Region .

 Our 2023 rankings named Brigham Young University - Idaho the most popular school in the Rocky Mountains Region for public health students working on their bachelor’s degree.
-Located in the distant town of Rexburg, BYU - I is a private not-for-profit school with a very large student population.
+Located in the town of Rexburg, BYU - I is a private not-for-profit college with a fairly large student population.

 About 78% of the students majoring in public health at the school are women while 22% are male.